What we do

 If you have a headache which is worse on sitting or standing or have concerns that your sensation or muscle strength is not what you would expect it to be then we want to hear from you.

-- Anaesthesia for Caesarean Section - this is a leaflet produced by BSUH that is useful if you are having, or are considering, a caesarean section.
+- Anaesthesia for Caesarean Section - this leaflet is useful if you are having, or are considering, a caesarean section.
 It describes the different methods of anaesthesia available in detail along with their risks and side effects.

 - Epidural information card - this leaflet is for anyone having or considering an epidural.

 - Management of a headache after a spinal or epidural - if you are experiencing headaches after a spinal or epidural then it is essential to speak to your midwife or GP about these.
-You should also read through this leaflet by the Royal College of Anaesthetists.
+You should also read through this leaflet by the Obstetric Anaesthetists' Association.